2009–10 Philadelphia Flyers season: Eastern Conference finals

-This clinched the Flyers' first Stanley Cup Finals berth since and the eighth in franchise history.
-It would also mark another run for the Cup for Chris Pronger, who returned to the finals for the third time since the NHL lockout, each time pushing a team that traded for him the previous off-season into the Finals.
+This clinched the Flyers' first Stanley Cup Final berth since and the eighth in franchise history.
+It would also mark another run for the Cup for Chris Pronger, who returned to the Final for the third time since the NHL lockout, each time pushing a team that traded for him the previous off-season into the Final.

-Stanley Cup Finals
+Stanley Cup Final

-The Flyers celebrate Claude Giroux’s overtime goal in game 3 of the Stanley Cup Finals.
-It was the first Finals game the Flyers had won since game 6 of the 1987 Stanley Cup Finals.
+The Flyers celebrate Claude Giroux’s overtime goal in game 3 of the Stanley Cup Final.
+It was the first Cup Final game the Flyers had won since game 6 of the 1987 Stanley Cup Final.

-The Flyers met the Chicago Blackhawks in the 2010 Stanley Cup Finals.
-Chicago swept their Western Conference Finals opponent San Jose Sharks 4–0 after dispatching the Nashville Predators and Vancouver Canucks in six games each.
+The Flyers met the Chicago Blackhawks in the 2010 Stanley Cup Final.
+Chicago swept their Western Conference finals opponent San Jose Sharks 4–0 after dispatching the Nashville Predators and Vancouver Canucks in six games each.
 The only regular season meeting between the two teams ended dramatically, as Chris Pronger scored the deciding goal for the 3–2 victory of the Flyers with less than three seconds left in regulation.

 In the finals, the Blackhawks defeated the Flyers in six games.
 Patrick Kane scoring the Game 6 overtime winning goal.